Pourskyy/NewbieVim/docs/git-github-setup.md

 ```bash
 bashCopyssh-keygen -t ed25519 -C "your_email@example.com"
 ```
 Replace "your_email@example.com" with the email you use for GitHub
-It will ask where to save the key   -	just press Enter to accept the default location
+- KeyPath: press `Enter` to accept the default location
-It will ask for a password	    -	you can leave it blank by pressing Enter twice (though a password adds extra security)
+- Password: press `Enter` twice to leave blank password

 - **Step 2**: Starting the key manager
 > This part tells your computer to keep track of your new digital key